anagha-google/s8s-spark-mlops-lab/README.md

 ![README](06-images/landing-page-01.png)
 <br><br>
-For your convenience, all the code is pre-authored, so you can focus on understading product features and integration.
+For your convenience, all the code is pre-authored, so you can focus on understanding product features and integration.

 <hr>